FamilySearch/GEDCOM/specification/gedcom.md

 #### `PLAC` (Place) `g7:PLAC`

-The principal place in which the superstructure's subject occurred, represented as a [List] of jurisdictional entities in a sequence from from the lowest to the highest jurisdiction.
+The principal place in which the superstructure's subject occurred, represented as a [List] of jurisdictional entities in a sequence from the lowest to the highest jurisdiction.
 As with other lists, the jurisdictions are separated by commas.
 Any jurisdiction's name that is missing is still accounted for by an empty string in the list.